-At Brown & Baran Family Dentistry, Dr. Paul E. Brown and Dr. Christopher S. Baran can create beautiful smiles using traditional or minimal-prep veneers.
+At Brown & Baran Family Dentistry, our Seaford and Wilmington cosmetic dentists, Dr. Paul E. Brown and Dr. Christopher S. Baran, can create beautiful smiles using traditional or minimal-prep veneers.
 Porcelain veneers are thin, ceramic shells that fit over the front of your teeth, instantly concealing any imperfections.
 Contact us today to learn more about porcelain veneers and schedule a consultation at our Seaford or Wilmington offices.

 What Can Porcelain Veneers Conceal?

 Porcelain veneers can help patients whose teeth are: